PEstes/raspbmc-touch/README.md

 ---------------
-if you want to recalibrate just raspbmc-touch.sh again
+if you want to recalibrate just run raspbmc-touch.sh again

 ---------------------------------------------------------------------------------------------------